 Cook together with a chef

-Even if your SO doesn’t know a whisk from a whip, it can still be fun to cook together with a DIY kit or in-person class.
+Even if your S.O. doesn’t know a whisk from a whip, it can still be fun to cook together with a DIY kit or in-person class.
 Tony Boloney offers kits with all the ingredients to make beloved Italian comfort foods like meatballs, mutz (mozzarella), and pizza, along with virtual class links to follow along.
-Hudson Table in Hoboken offers sugar cookie decorating at their studio, or head down the turnpike to Taste & Technique Cooking Studio in Fair Haven, where they offer a Couples: My Italian Valentine class full of showstopper treats.
+Hudson Table in Hoboken offers hands-on cooking classes to make pasta or specialty foods and full dinner menus.
+Or head down the turnpike to Taste & Technique Cooking Studio in Fair Haven, where they offer a Couples: My Italian Valentine class full of showstopper treats.

 Bring out your inner artist

 If you’ve never done a sip and paint class together, why not try it this Valentine’s Day in NJ?
 Pinot’s Palette will whisk you away on a canvas romantic getaway (East Brunswick location); you can find Romance On The Beach Date Night in Brick or paint a romantic scene in Cherry Hill.
-Or create a Flower Power painting at the Roxbury Public Library’s Paint and Sip.
+Or create a heart painting at the Roxbury Public Library’s Paint and Sip.
 After, hang your masterpieces side by side.
-Staying in for the night?
-Grab an Emerging Leader Valentine’s Date Night… In A Box from RWJBarnabas Health Community Medical Center and enjoy a painting kit, pizza, and your choice of wine or champagne.

 Glide into romance

 Wintery weather, an outdoor ice rink, and cozying up to stay warm—you can’t go wrong with taking a spin around the ice rink together for a classic winter activity.
-Whether it’s skating beneath the twinkling lights at Palmer Square in Princeton, sipping hot cocoa after a glide around the Bergen County Winter Wonderland in Paramus, or sliding to tunes at the Hollydell Ice Arena in Sewell, get on those skates and glide into an exhilarating day or night date.
+Whether it’s skating beneath the twinkling lights at Palmer Square in Princeton, getting into an ice bumper car while floating around the rink at Bergen County Winter Wonderland in Paramus, or sliding to tunes at the Hollydell Ice Arena in Sewell, get on those skates and glide into an exhilarating day or night date.

 Rock or laugh the night away

 Valentine’s Day is the perfect excuse to take in a show.
-Cozy up with your loved one and listen to Boat House Row: The Yacht Rock Experience at the Mayo Performing Arts Center.
+Cozy up with your loved one and listen to Dionne Warwick at the Mayo Performing Arts Center.
 Or laugh it up with Valentine’s All-Star Comedy Show at the New Jersey Performing Arts Center.
 After the show, enjoy dinner for two at a nearby restaurant.

 Have a tubular-time

-Snow tubing is an exhilarating activity to do with your loved one (shh, don’t tell the kids), where you can slide down on comfy inner tubes and warm up in the lodge with a hot toddy after.
+Snow tubing is an exhilarating activity with your loved one (shh, don’t tell the kids), where you can slide down on comfy inner tubes and warm up in the lodge with a hot toddy afterward.
 Campgaw in Mahwah has day and night snow tubing sessions, or head to Mountain Creek in Vernon, where you can sip a cocktail by the fire, après-tubing.

 Ski or snowboard after dark

 Zooming down a snowy mountain on skis or a snowboard is one experience, but have you ever tried going downhill once the sun goes down?
 It’s even more exhilarating and romantic.
-Try twilight skiing at Camelback Resort in Tannersville, PA.
-Or whiz down the mountain and stop at Midland at Montage Mountain, to hang by one of the firepits with a cup of steaming hot cocoa to warm up.
+Try twilight skiing at Big Boulder in White Haven, PA., Or whiz down the mountain and stop at Midland at Montage Mountain in Scranton, PA, to hang by one of the firepits with a cup of steaming hot cocoa to warm up.
 And if skiing past 5 PM isn’t your thing, find one of the ski resorts in or near NJ, where you can go for a day on the slopes.

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.